Piara Singh Bhaniara: Conflict with the Sikhs

-In 1998, the jathedar of the Sikh religious body Akal Takht ex-communicated Bhaniara, alleging that he was prone to say "nasty" things about Sikhism and its contemporary leaders.
+In 1998, the jathedar of the supreme Sikh religious body Akal Takht excommunicated Bhaniara, alleging that he was prone to say "nasty" things about Sikhism and its contemporary leaders.

 In the summer of 2000, a local gurudwara disallowed one of Bhaniara's followers from carrying the Sikh religious holy book Guru Granth Sahib.
-This prompted Bhaniara's followers to write their own holy book (granth), resulting in the creation of the Bhavsagar Samunder Amrit Vani.
+This prompted Bhaniara's followers to write their own holy book (granth), resulting in the creation of the Bhavsagar Samunder Amrit Vani Granth.
 Some Sikhs alleged that Bhavsagar Granth copied several portions from the Guru Granth Sahib, and that Bhaniara insultingly imitated the Sikh Guru Gobind Singh in several photos in the book.

 In 2001, Akal Takht summoned Bhaniara, intending to chastise him for his large following.
 However, Bhaniara rejected the summons, arguing that he had no reason to obey the Akal Takht, because they had excommunicated him three years earlier.

-In September 2001, during a religious ceremony organized by Bhaniara's followers, a newly-formed organization called Khalsa Action Force attacked the function, seized the Bhavsagar Granth and burned it.
+In September 2001, during a religious ceremony organised by Bhaniara's followers, a newly-formed organisation called Khalsa Action Force attacked the function, seized the Bhavsagar Granth and burned it.
 This was followed by several instances of Guru Granth Sahib being burnt in the rural gurudwaras of Punjab.
-The police arrested and presented before media some young men, who stated that they had burned Guru Granth Sahib at the insistence of Bhaniara.
+The Punjab Police arrested and presented before media some young men, who stated that they had burned Guru Granth Sahib at the insistence of Bhaniara.

 The arrests sparked off violence against Bhaniara's followers.
 In October 2001, Bhaniara was arrested under the National Security Act, and charged with several crimes.
 His followers were put in jail, where they were attacked with acid and knives by people claiming to be Sikhs.
 Some of Bhaniara's deras were converted into SGPC-administered gurudwaras.
 No action was taken against those who attacked Bhaniara's followers.
 Politicians who were associated with Bhaniara were punished by Akal Takht; many of them disavowed Bhaniara and asked for greater punishment to Bhaniara and his followers.

 The Parkash Singh Badal-led Punjab government banned Bhavsagar Granth and confiscated all its copies, arresting those who were found in possession of these copies.
 The print copy was probably destroyed by the police.
 A 3-member SGPC committee published a 48-page report listing various acts of sacrilege committed by Bhaniara's followers.
-It also indicted several politicians for patronising Bhaniara: these included Buta Singh, Joginder Singh Maan, Amrik Singh Aliwal, Gurdev Singh Badal, and Kewal Badal.
+It also indicted several politicians for patronising Bhaniara: these included Buta Singh, Joginder Singh Mann, Amrik Singh Aliwal, Gurdev Singh Badal and Kewal Badal.
 It also blamed several Nihang leaders for propagating Bhaniara's cult.

 In 2003, a man named Gopal Singh attempted to stab Bhaniara, when he was in Ambala to appear in the court in connection with his alleged involvement with the alleged burning of the copies of Guru Granth Sahib.